3D Product Photography Platforms: The Future of eCommerce Imagery

 Now, 75% of their images are digitally crafted, and they have around 25,000 models rendered in hi-res.
 This allows IKEA to print them on large walls in-store, or wherever they need them.

 While a 3D product photography platform might not be for every business, it can be the game changer for the right ones.
 Here is a list of the types of characteristics and attributes that make a brand or B2B business a great candidate for this solution.
-If you answer “yes” to any of the following, you want to put a platform on your roadmap sooner than later:
+If you answer “yes” to any of the following, you should strongly consider putting a platform on your roadmap sooner than later:

-If your brand has a large pool of products that can be customized or configured – with different color options, different materials, and different styles - then you might want to invest in a 3D photography platform.
+If your brand has a large pool of products that can be customized or configured with different color options, materials, and styles, then you might want to invest in a 3D photography platform.

-You’re likely already spending a good deal of time and money on expensive product photoshoots, and this option could provide some relief (we covered why that is above.)
+You’re likely already spending a good deal of time and money on expensive product photoshoots, and this option could provide some relief.

 But platform capabilities will also enhance your brand’s online presence overall.
 They will give your customers a sense of just how vast your product options are because they’ll be personally interacting with them.
 And the more time shoppers spend on your site, the more likely they are to form a real connection and make a purchase.